-Because none of the alternatives would result in impacts to cultural or historic resources that would exceed minor, these topics were dismissed from further analysis in this plan/EIS.
+Because none of the alternatives would result in impacts to cultural or historic resources that would exceed minor, these topics were dismissed from further analysis in this draft plan/EIS.
 Overall, because any impacts to cultural or historic resources would not exceed minor, all alternatives would preserve important historic and cultural aspects of our national heritage in the long-term and would meet this purpose to a large degree.
-Alternatives that provide for lower OSV use levels (alternatives 1, 2, 4, 5, 7, and the preferred alternative (alternative 8)) would meet this purpose for natural resources to a larger degree than alternatives 3 and 6, as discussed under criteria 1 and 2.
+Alternatives that provide for lower OSV use levels (alternatives 1, 2, 4, 5, and 7) would meet this purpose for natural resources to a larger degree than alternatives 3 and 6, as discussed under criteria 1 and 2.
 As discussed under criteria 3, alternatives 4, 6, and 7 would best support diversity and variety of individual choice (to a large degree) because of the multiple options provided for experiencing the park in the winter.
-Alternatives 2, 3, 5, and the preferred alternative (alternative 8) (meeting the purpose to a moderate degree) would provide some access to the park, including OSV access, but would not offer as great a variety of uses as alternatives 4, 6, and 7.
+Alternatives 2, 3, and 5 (meeting the purpose to a moderate degree) would provide some access to the park, including OSV access, but would not offer as great a variety of uses as alternatives 4, 6, and 7.
 Alternative 1 (meeting the criteria to some degree) would limit the variety of choice by discontinuing visitor OSV use in the interior of the park.